Menu

 Safeguarding is taught through different aspects of the curriculum.

-Online safety is taught through the Computing curriculum, following a progression of age appropriate teaching units.
+Online safety is taught through the Computing curriculum, following a progression of age-appropriate teaching units.

-Additional e-safety learning is accessed through whole school/Key Stage/class assemblies, eg. NSPCC Speak Out Stay Safe programme, with additional follow up activities as appropriate.
+Additional online safety learning is accessed through whole school, key stages and class assemblies, eg. NSPCC Speak Out Stay Safe programme, with additional follow up activities as appropriate.
+Safer Internet Day assemblies and activities are delivered yearly.

-Safeguarding relating to relationships with peers, families and other adults, is delivered through the PSHCE curriculum, mapped for all year groups .
+Safeguarding relating to relationships with peers, families and other adults, is delivered through the PSHCE curriculum which is mapped for all year groups.
+Areas covered include friendships; family and close positive relationships; hurtful behaviour and bullying and safe relationships - on and offline.

 Children are taught how to respond to keep themselves safe, using the NSPCC 'Pants are Private' resources, delivered through planned termly assemblies.